json420/degu/doc/security.rst

 The HTTP preamble is a hot bed of attack surface!

-Degu aims to stop questionable input before it makes its way to other Python C extensions, upstream HTTP servers, or exploitable scenarios in Degu or CPython themselves.
+Degu aims to stop questionable input before it makes its way to other Python C extensions, upstream HTTP servers, exploitable scenarios in Degu or CPython themselves, or exploitable scenarios in 3rd party applications built atop Degu.

 For this reason, Degu only allows a very constrained of set of bytes to exist in the preamble (a subset of ASCII).